decentraland/adr/content/ADR-145-pick-realm-v2.md

 #### Versioning

-This variant will be utilized when it is necessary to ensure that users connect to a specific or minimum version of Catalyst.
+This set of rules will be utilized when it is necessary to ensure that users connect to a specific or minimum version of Catalyst.
 1. Filter by CATALYST_VERSION
     - Firstly, nodes that do not meet the specified version criteria will be filtered out.
 2. Filter by OVERLOADED_CATALYST